scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Avoiding Pitfalls

 Of course SCION is not the first concept that addresses the Internet's networking issues.
 But unfortunately many other promising solutions for the Internet's problems have never managed to succeed, for reasons described in {{RFC9049}}.
 SCION, however, avoids the pitfalls mentioned in this document.
 For example, SCION does not have to be adopted by the entire Internet to be effective: The routing architecture provides benefits already to early adapters.
 Even if only a small part of the global network works with SCION, adapters will still take advantage of using the SCION routing technology.
 Moreover, not only users of SCION benefit from it, also ISPs and operators benefit from deploying SCION: early deployments showed that providers can charge the use of SCION as premium connectivity, with users who are willing to pay for it.
 Furthermore, SCION can be installed on top of and function alongside the existing routing infrastructure and protocols--there is no need for bigger changes in an operational network.
+COMMENT: I'd rephrase the first two sentences a bit, in order to make it sound a bit more "neutral" and less negative.
+Something like:
+SCION is not the first proposal tackling some of the Internet's fundamental issues.
+Other solutions never managed to succeed, for reasons described in {{RFC9049}}.
+SCION, however, avoids the pitfalls mentioned in this document. ...
+COMMENT: bigger changes in an operational network --> high-impact changes (as in IT, the "size" of a change depends on its complexity and impact)

 The above points facilitate the deployment of SCION and increase its acceptance.
 The several cases where SCION is already successfully implemented today illustrate this (see [Deployments](#deploy)).

 ### Why Now?

 SCION can be considered a _path-aware internetworking_ architecture, as described in {{RFC9217}}.
-This RFC, which was published in March of this year (2022), poses (open) questions that must be answered in order to realize such a path-aware networking system.
+This RFC poses (open) questions that must be answered in order to realize such a path-aware networking system.
 It was originally written to frame discussions in the Path Aware Networking Research Group (PANRG), and has been published to snapshot current thinking in this space.
+COMMENT: removed "this year", as this will not age well

 SCION clearly provides answers to the questions raised in this RFC.
 This especially pertains to the second, third, seventh, and eighth question:

 - How do endpoints and applications get access to accurate, useful, and trustworthy path properties?
+COMMENT: this is an open problem that is not really tackled by SCION, rather by some work being done in TAPS (i.e. Thorben's PANAPI?)
 - How can endpoints select paths to use for traffic in a way that can be trusted by the network, the endpoints, and the applications using them?
 - How can a path-aware network in a path-aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?
 - How can the incentives of network operators and end users be aligned to realize the vision of path-aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?